ocaml/ocaml.org/data/tutorials/platform/op_02_roadmap.md

 Looking at other communities, project generation is one of the most beneficial things for newcomers to start projects.

-For simple projects, it shows the user the basic (hopefully minimal!) boilerplate required for an OCaml project.
+For simple projects, it shows the user the basic boilerplate required for an OCaml project.

 For more complex projects, it allows users to start from a working application with all the conventions and configurations already encoded.
 It is far easier